creativity-robotics/creativity-robotics.github.io/cfp.md

 # Call for Papers

-**Submission:**  October 9, 2020 (midnight Pacific Time) <br>
+**Submission:**  October 16, 2020 (midnight Pacific Time) <br>
 **Notification:** October 31, 2020 <br>
 **Workshop:** November 14, 2020

-We invite papers that target creativity, robotics and the arts, design, and engineering related challenges: including new methodology, datasets, evaluations, surveys, reproduced results, and negative results.
+We invite papers that target creativity, robotics and the arts, design, and engineering related challenges: including new algorithms, systems, methodology, datasets, evaluations, surveys, reproduced results, and negative results.

 Contributions to this workshop are required to provide a clear definition for the concept of Creativity.
 Additionally, contributions are expected to discuss